Lets run through part 3 of the in’s and out’s of how to prepare for a puppy.

 It’s best to prepare a plan before your puppy arrives; so you’ll have a good idea about the best way to train your puppy

-Expert dog trainers differ in their opinions on when that happens, but with most puppies, their critical period for development closes at the age of 16wks (some having a slightly longer or shorter “critical period of socialization”)
+Expert dog trainers differ in their opinions on when that happens, but with most puppies, their critical period for development closes at the age of 16wks (some having a slightly longer or shorter “critical period of socialisation”)

 So playing it safe with your puppy, having a plan and goal in mind BEFORE they arrive home with you and then getting right into it when they come home, is SUPER important.